The Magpies

 "The Magpies" is the most famous poem by New Zealand poet Denis Glover (1912–1980).
 It helped define New Zealand's distinctive style of poetry.
-The poem was first published in Glover's 1964 anthology Enter Without Knocking.
+The poem was first published in the Caxton anthology Recent Poems in 1941, and again in Glover's 1964 anthology Enter Without Knocking.

 Over the course of six short stanzas, the life of a farming couple from young man and wife through to their death of old age is recounted, each verse finishing with the couplet: